Deep Learning Model for Finding New Superconductors: Discussion

 If we had searched for FeSCs following the prediction, we would have discovered FeSCs.
 However, the predicted $T_\text{c}$ of the FeSCs was rather low in our attempt to \emph{discover} FeSCs.
 FeSCs might thus have been a low-priority target depending on how the model prediction was used.
 This problem will be considered in future research.
 We will incorporate crystal structure information to enhance the capability of the model of finding new high-$T_\text{c}$ superconductor families.
 Nevertheless, the present model is still useful as an auxiliary tool.
 Furthermore, the present method could be applied to other problems where crystal structure is difficult to obtain.

 Even though our method does not require feature engineering, unlike conventional methods in materials informatics, it achieved much better results.
 Our deep learning method may replace existing methods, just as other deep learning methods have done in computer vision, natural language processing, and reinforcement learning.
 Deep learning requires failure data (e.g., non-superconductors) for accurate prediction.
 As many datasets in materials search are a random train-test split, we must prepare a temporally separated train-test datasets for the field to progress.
 Because our method does not use specific properties of superconductors and uses only chemical formulas, the method can be applied to other problems with, in particular, inorganic materials.
-We are almost ready for the paper on the application to other problems.
-We demonstrated the usefulness of our method and deep learning.
-Our results open the way to the discovery of new high-$T_\text{c}$ superconductor families.
+We demonstrate band gap estimation by our method in Ref.~\cite{doi:10.7566/JPSJ.89.124006}.
+We demonstrated the usefulness of our method and deep learning to inorganic materials and condensed matter physics as areas outside organic chemistry, the studies of which have been much reported yet.
+Our results open the way to the discovery of new high-$T_\text{c}$ superconductor families, which must open up new physics.